xi/flekky/README.md

 -   `static`: Static files like CSS, JavaScript and images.

--   `templates`: You will probably want to include a `base.html` that all other templates can extend. `index.html` is used to render the front page;
-    `category.html` and `tag.html` are used to render category and tag pages respectively.
+-   `templates`: You will probably want to include a `base.html` that all other templates can extend.  `category.html` and `tag.html` are used to render category and tag pages respectively.
 Layouts are used to render pages.

 Command-line options
 ====================